tabarra/txAdmin/dev_notes.md

 - [x] deployer: add variable input stage
 - [x] blur some inputs
 - [x] persist user oauth data and refresh it on social login
+- [x] deployer: add a context var for the master admin identifiers
 - [ ] add tool to import ban from other databases
 - [ ] deployer: on download_github, first query to see which is the default branch
 - [ ] improve setup page common template incompatibility behavior and set $engine to 2